The English High School

 The English High School in Boston, Massachusetts, founded in 1821, is one of the first public high schools in the United States.
-Originally called The English Classical School, it was renamed The English High School upon its first relocation in 1824.
-The current building is located in the Jamaica Plain neighborhood of Boston.
-The school is a part of Boston Public Schools (BPS).
+Originally called The English Classical School, it was renamed upon its first relocation in 1824.
+Commonly referred to as Boston English, the school is located in the Jamaica Plain neighborhood of Boston and is a part of Boston Public Schools (BPS).

 History

 Boston English was created at the urging of the Massachusetts Charitable Mechanics Association and was modeled after the Royal High School in Edinburgh, Scotland.
 The School Committee to establish English High School was chaired by Samuel Adams Wells, grandson of former Governor Samuel Adams.
 Its first headmaster was George B. Emerson, an early leader in educational reform.
-English, like Boston Latin School, only admitted boys when established—although a separate high school for girls was established in Boston by Emerson in 1824.
-Boston English became coeducational in 1972, 151 years after its founding.
+English, like Boston Latin School, only admitted boys when established—although a separate high school for girls was established in Boston by Emerson three years later in 1824.
+Boston English ended its policy of single sex education and admitted girls to become coeducational in 1972, 151 years after its founding.